Mustang (film): Reception

 Mustang has received widespread acclaim from critics.
-On Rotten Tomatoes, the film has a rating of 97%, based on 149 reviews, with an average rating of 8.14/10.
+On Rotten Tomatoes, the film has a rating of 97%, based on 156 reviews, with an average rating of 8.14/10.
 The site's critical consensus reads, "Mustang delivers a bracing — and thoroughly timely — message whose power is further bolstered by the efforts of a stellar ensemble cast."
 Metacritic reports a score of 83 out of 100, based on 29 reviews, indicating "universal acclaim".

-For Variety, Jay Weissberg compared it to The Virgin Suicides and criticized the narration as redundant while praising the direction of performances.
+For Variety, Jay Weissberg compared it to The Virgin Suicides.
+He criticized the voiceover narration as redundant while praising the direction of performances.
 IndieWire critic Jessica Kiang gave it a B, as "less a cultural critique, and more a bittersweet, often angry lament for childhoods ended before childhood has actually ended".
-Screen Daily's Tim Grierson found difficulty distinguishing between the sister characters but enjoyed their unity.
+Screen Daily's Tim Grierson found difficulty distinguishing among the sister characters but enjoyed their unity.
 Richard Brody wrote that Ergüven "gets appealing and fiercely committed performances from the five young actresses at the story’s center, but above all she effectively stokes righteous anger at a situation that admits no clear remedy other than mere escape".

-In The Daily Telegraph, Tristram Fane Saunders awarded it four stars and identified its voice as "fierce, confident and rebellious".
+In The Daily Telegraph, Tristram Fane Saunders awarded the film four stars and identified its voice as "fierce, confident and rebellious".
 The Guardian's Wendy Ide gave it five stars, citing it for "rebellious spirit".
 Ty Burr called it "an excellent first film" that condemns the treatment of women in Anatolia villages.

 In Turkey, the reaction to Mustang was polarized.
 While critics such as Atilla Dorsay praised the film, it was criticized as depicting Turkish culture in inaccurate or orientalist ways.